xirixiz/dsmr-reader-docker/README.md

 cat /tmp/<your_dump>.sql | docker exec -i dsmrdb psql -U postgres

 ---
-The above configuration has been testen on Ubuntu 17.04 and Manjaro 17.0.2
+The current configuration has been tested on Ubuntu 17.04 and Manjaro 17.0.2

 For Synology users:
 - Drivers are necessary: http://jadahl.dscloud.me/drivers.html